victronenergy/venus-docker-grafana/README.md

     - To do this on Windows, use the Power shell for this.
 For a detailed walkthrough, see above video.
     - The installation process takes a quite a few minutes.
 Check it completes without errors.
+    - For Raspbian systems, docker-compose must be installed with the command `sudo pip3 install docker-compose`.
+Of course, this requires that pip3 be installed first, with ```sudo apt-get install libffi-dev libssl-dev sudo apt install python3-dev sudo apt-get install -y python3 python3-pip```
 4. Go to the admin interface @ http://localhost:8088, default username and password are admin and admin.
 4. Follow instructions for option A, B OR C below
 5. Accessing Grafana on http://localhost:3000 and enter `admin` for user name and `admin` for password.